US rushes to catch up in the race to detect mutant viruses

 After the slow start, public health labs in at least 33 states are now doing genetic analysis to identify emerging coronavirus variants.
 Other states have formed partnerships with university or private labs to do the work.
 North Dakota, which began sequencing last week, was the most recent to start that work, according to the Association of Public Health Laboratories.

-The CDC believes 5,000 to 10,000 samples should be analyzed weekly in the U.S. to adequately monitor variants, said Gregory Armstrong, who oversees the agency’s advanced molecular detection work.
+The CDC believes a minimum of 5,000 to 10,000 samples should be analyzed weekly in the U.S. to adequately monitor variants, said Gregory Armstrong, who oversees the agency’s advanced molecular detection work.
 And it’s only now that the nation is hitting that level, he acknowledged.

 Still, it is a jumble of approaches: Some public health labs sequence every positive virus specimen.
 Some focus on samples from certain outbreaks or certain patients.
 Others randomly select samples to analyze.